-This would be the same marketing agencies you’ve just spent a load of money with.
-Which means, they may be biased.
-They want to make you feel your money’s been well spent.
-Because, they want you to spend again in the future.
+These would be the same agencies you’ve just spent loads of money with.
+So, they may be biased.
+They want you to feel your money’s been well spent.
+Because they want you to spend again in the future.

 Research companies and advertising impact

 Usually, this means they’ll do some sort of quantitative research.